“Why do they have mirrors in hair salons?” wailed my husband yesterday after his monthly visit for a cut.

 - Ikea: offered showrooms where you help yourself to your flat pack furniture, carry it home and self assemble.
 Again, not so different to regular furniture stores, but different enough to make them a global success.

 - Amazon: sold books online which at the time seemed at odds with conventional bookshops.
-They are now one of the largest international corporations.
+Yet now one of the largest international corporations.

 Can you see the common thread?